zbblanton/tlc5940_servo_controller/README.md

 #Tutorial

+This is pretty much a rough draft, there is still more to be added and I'm sure tons of grammatical errors.

 Here is what I'm going to call the "cost".
 This is the requirements thats it going to take to embed this into your project.
 Cost:
 - 3 general I/O pins.